Here is the corrected content with the specified changes:

 Returning to work depends primarily on the nature of the professional activity.
 Office work can generally be resumed after 7 to 10 days, provided you accept some residual bruising that can be concealed with makeup or sunglasses.

 For occupations requiring physical exertion, an extended leave of two weeks is often recommended.
-Regular use of cold compresses during the first few days and keeping the head elevated while sleeping remain essential practices for eyelid surgery recovery.
+Regular use of cold compresses during the first few days and keeping the head elevated while sleeping remain essential practices for eyelid & oculoplastic surgery recovery.

 Ideal leave for blepharoplasty